entigolabs/entigo-infralib-agent/README.md

     * inputs - variables for provider tf file
     * aws - aws provider default and ignore tags to add
     * kubernetes - kubernetes provider ignore annotations and labels to add

+### Auto approval logic

+Each step can set an approval type which lets agent decide when to auto approve pipeline changes.
+Auto approve type is only considered when resources will be changed.
+Adding resources doesn't require manual approval.
+Destroying resources always requires manual approval.
+Approve always means that manual approval is required, never means that agent approves automatically.
+Major and minor types require manual approval only when any of the step modules has a major or minor semver version change.
+Modules with external source require manual approval.
+If the planning stage of a step finds no changes, then the pipeline apply stage will be skipped.

 ### Overriding config values